OpenGene/UniqueKMER/README.md

 # UniqueKMER
-Generate unique KMERs for every for every contig in a FASTA file
+Generate unique KMERs for every contig in a FASTA file (coming soon!)